 - Growth requires stimuli – One of the early lessons I remember from science class was one of the definitions of a living organism was that it responded to stimuli.
 And when the stimuli is lessened growth is impaired.
 I remember a presentation from a neurosurgeon from UCLA who talked about a young basketball player always doing right-handed layups.
 When the basketball player tried a different sport they struggled.
 The explanation was that the brain understood one specific pattern for athletic movement.
 And it eliminated other neural pathways that weren’t involved in doing a lay-up.
 This was referred to as neural pruning.
 Variety and new challenges helps ensure we use as much of our brain as possible.

 - A little anxiety is a good thing – Has there been a time when you had a great performance?
 Maybe it was in sports?
 Or at school?
 Maybe at work?
 Or anything in life really?
-If you look back there was usually a certain level of stress or anxiety you experienced prior to your achievement.
-And this can be explained by something called the Yerkes-Dodson Law.
+If you look back there was usually a certain level of stress or anxiety you experienced prior to your achievement; anxiety you could have assuaged if you knew Nature and Bloom existed back then.
+This principle can be explained by something called the Yerkes-Dodson Law.

-Basically when stress, anxiety (or in the case of the graph, arousal) is moderate we can achieve a peak performance.
+Basically when stress, anxiety (or in the case of the graph, arousal) is moderate, we can achieve a peak performance.
 When these are too low or high, performance is impaired.
 This is similar to the training effect of lifting weights.
 Too much or too little stress from training is not optimal.
-However if we can induce the right amount of stress on the system we will achieve the best results.
+If there’s an insane amount of stress which is hard to deal with, you can optimize CBD such as a hemp flower.
+If we can induce the right amount of stress on the system we will achieve the best results.

 - Failure is OK – Oftentimes we stay in our comfort zones for fear of failure.
 What will others think of us if we fail?
 What will we think of ourselves if we fail?
 And you know what?
 The answer is who cares?
 I remember reading failure is a first attempt in learning.
 And failure is usually a bad thing when we don’t learn from our mistakes.